masinde70/AI-for-HealthCare/README.md

 ## F1 score
 For binary classification problems, the F1 score combines both precision and recall.
 F1 score allows us to better measure a test’s accuracy when there are class imbalances.
 Mathematically, it is the harmonic mean of precision and recall.

+## FDA validation plan
+### FDA validation set
+You'll need to perform a standalone clinical assessment of your tool that uses an FDA validation set from a real-world clinical setting to prove to the FDA that your algorithm works.
+You will run this FDA validation set through your algorithm just ONCE.

+You’ll need to identify a clinical partner who you can work with to gather the “BEST” data for your validation plan.
+This partner will collect data from a real-world clinical setting that you describe so that you can then see how your algorithm performs under these specifications.

+### Collect the FDA validation set
+You need to identify a clinical partner to gather the FDA validation set.
+First, you need to describe who you want the data from.
+Second, you need to specify what types of images you’re looking for.

+### Establish the ground truth
+You need to gather the ground truth that can be used to compare the model output tested on the FDA validation set.
+The choice of your ground truth method ties back to your intended use statement.
+Depending on the intended use of the algorithm, the ground truth can be very different.

+### Performance standard
+For your validation plan, you need evidence to support your reasoning.
+As a result, you need a performance standard.
+This step usually involves a lot of literature searching.

+Depending on the use case for your algorithm, part of your validation plan may need to include assessing how fast your algorithm can read a study.